-One-way car rentals are one of the priciest propositions in the travel industry.
-If you drop your car off in a different place than you picked it up, your car rental company has to get the vehicle back to where it belongs -- and you can be sure it will pass the associated costs on to you.
-One-way renters are typically penalized with high base rates or drop-off surcharges.
+One-way car rentals can be one of the priciest propositions in the travel industry.
+If you drop your car off in a different place than you picked it up, your car rental company has to get the vehicle back to where it belongs -- and it often passes the associated costs on to you.
+One-way renters may be penalized with high base rates or drop-off surcharges.

 Despite the added cost, travelers choose one-way rentals for a variety of reasons: to avoid retracing their steps on vacation, to take the place of an even more expensive flight or to take a cross-country road trip without putting miles on their own car.

 If you're considering a one-way car rental, read on to learn how to minimize the cost and whether special arrangements called "driveaways" could be a less expensive alternative.

 One-way car rentals are sometimes priced more or less the same as roundtrip rentals, but in many cases you'll have to pay more due to one of two factors: drop-off surcharges and high base rates.
 The drop-off surcharge, which can add up to hundreds of dollars, is the penalty some companies charge for leaving your vehicle in a different location than where you picked it up.
 Even if your company doesn't sock you with a drop-off surcharge, you may still pay more for your one-way rental because of higher base rates for one-way rentals.

 We tested prices on Kayak.com to see how significant the differences were for one-way vs. roundtrip rentals.
 Here are the total prices with taxes and fees for a seven-day rental in each of the British locations below:

 Pick-up and drop-off in London: $156

 Pick-up in London and drop-off in Birmingham: $242

 The final rate, according to the Europcar website where Kayak found it, includes an unspecified one-way fee.